José Mariano Salas: Presidency

-Salas himself ceremonially joined a battalion of the national guard, and petitions arrived to his office urging him to stay in the presidency instead of holding the scheduled elections out of fear that the liberal front runner Valentin Gomez Farias who was known for his radical attempted reforms during his previous presidency in 1833, would return to the presidency.
+Salas himself ceremonially joined a battalion of the national guard, and petitions arrived to his office urging him to stay in the presidency instead of holding the scheduled elections out of fear that the liberal front runner Valentín Gómez Farías who was known for his radical attempted reforms during his previous presidency in 1833, would return to the presidency.
 During this time Salas also invited bids from contractors seeking to install gas lighting in the capital.

 Under the influence of the liberal party, President Salas replaced Minister Rejon with Lafragua.
 Minister Lafragua wished to establish academies of history and languages and also a public library, at the same time that the financial resources of the nation were being diverted to the war effort.
 Veracruz was blockaded, cutting off customs from the government, and the government offered to reduce customs to those ships that evaded the blockade.
 The poor course of the war produced opposition to Salas and to help prevent any sort of mutiny Santa Anna sent out a manifesto assuring that he stood behind the president.
 A law was passed to censor the press, and a National Academy of Painting was established.

 Congress finally opened its sessions on 5 December 1846 at midnight, composed mostly of liberals.
 General Salas opened the session by lamenting the defeats that the military had faced, but expressed hope for the army of twenty thousand men that Santa Anna had gathered at San Luis Potosí.
 He expressed that he was completely behind continuing the war, and told congress that during great crises, one needed great efforts and virtues as had been shown during the Mexican War of Independence.
 He also expounded upon the peace proposals that had been forwarded to him by the American government.
 In December, voting by states and territories, the congress elected Santa Anna and Gomez Farias as president and vice-president respectively.
 They assumed power on the 24th.